electricimp/AzureIoTHub/README.md

 ### AzureIoTHub.Client Class Usage ###

-TODO - add some general explanation here ?
+TODO - add some general explanation here ? eg. - need to re-enable optional features after disconnection.

 Most of the methods return nothing.
 A result of an operation may be obtained via a callback function specified in the method.
-A typical [*onComplete* callback](#oncompleteerror) provides an [error code](#error-code) which specifies a concrete error (if any) happened during the operation.
+A typical [*onComplete*](#oncompleteerror) callback provides an [error code](#error-code) which specifies a concrete error (if any) happened during the operation.
 Specific callbacks are described within every method.

 #### onComplete(*error*) #####